biliblitz/biliblitz/packages/ui/README.md

-# @railgun/ui
+# @moebuta/ui

 This is a tailwind plugin library.

-Don't be panicked if you find it looks like `shadcn/ui` pretty much, that's where I copied must of the styles from.
+Don't feel strange if you find it looks like `shadcn/ui` pretty much, that's because I copied must of the styles from it.

-This library only contains styles.
+This library only contains styles, you need to write user logic yourself.